 Considering there have been NO police reports of antisocial behaviour, this is a huge waste of budget.
 There is no reason to install cameras when there are no police reported issues.
 And the trial camera produced no events either.
 So why install one permanently???
 Hundreds of thousands wasted due to a resident with a bee in their bonnet??
 Extend the gates opening till 10 2021-07-13 so people can enjoy the location.
 Most other coastal areas don't install gates at all.
 Come on CoW 08:53:06 this is really very pathetic and clearly an agenda push from someone at the council.
 2021-07-13 08:51:27 Let the residents enjoy the facilities that their rates pay for.
 2021-07-12 20:01:13 Fix the erosion at the beach instead of worrying about car park closing times the antisocial behavior, that is, burnouts, drug-taking/dealing have significantly increased in the last 12 months.
 We are so tired of the noise and the fear of a major accident.
 We don't want to 2021-07-12 witness major trauma to the perpetrators or anyone else.
 The carpark needs to be closed.
 People 18:31:10 that want to visit the beach at night can park their cars up on Ocean Drive and walk a few metres.
 2021-07-12 Do not close it at 8pm it's such a good vibe and a lot of people like staying here for sunsets at 8 18:37:13 during summer.
 Don't close it 2021-07-12 Summer closing time need to change to latter i like to go fishing having parking and toilet 15:40:20 available and being close to the car would be nice we watch drug dealers go in there all night and early morning.
-It's a disgrace that the shire enables this to happen.
+It's a disgrace that the shire enables this to happen .
 Should be closed no later than 9pm every night and opened no earlier than 7am all year around and needs extra lighting and cctv 24 hours.
-Bogan behaviour happens 2021-07-12 all year round and street drinking from the back of their utes is a huge issue day and night 15:26:19 especially on public holidays in the summer .
-Finally the T intersection from the car park to ocean drive is a death waiting ti happen to a small child or mum with a pram 2021-07-12 unive is a death waiting trillappen to a small child or mum with a prain 13:44:35 Venue is known habitat of night crawlers- drug dealers.
-15.44.35 Venue is known nabitat of hight crawlers- drug dealers.
+Bogan behaviour happens 2024 07 12 all year round and street drinking from the back of their utes is a huge issue day and night 2021-07-12 especially on public holidays in the summer .
+Finally the T intersection from the car park to ocean 15:26:19 drive is a death waiting ti happen to a small child or mum with a pram 2021-07-12 13:44:35 Venue is known habitat of night crawlers- drug dealers.